National Aquarium Celebrates World Oceans Day with Release of Rehabilitated Grey Seal

 When Louis arrived at the National Aquarium's Animal Care and Rescue Center (ACRC) on February 26 after stranding at Assateague Island National Seashore, he was just a few weeks old and weighed only 35 pounds.
 At that age and size, Louis would still have been dependent upon his mother for nutrition and support.
 Animal Health and Rescue staff took on his care, feeding him gently in light of severe dehydration and wounds to his face, and eventually teaching him to swim and forage for his food independently.

 During his 14 weeks at the ACRC, Louis proved worthy of his name, trumpeting loudly to communicate his wants and needs and letting his spirited personality shine.
-Despite initial injuries to his face and flipper, Louis was medically cleared for release in conjunction with the Aquarium's partners at the National Oceanographic and Atmospheric Administration (NOAA).
+Despite initial injuries to his face and flipper, Louis was medically cleared for release in conjunction with the Aquarium's partners at the National Oceanic and Atmospheric Administration (NOAA).

 Louis made his way back into the ocean on June 3 at Assateague Island National Seashore.
 Despite early difficulty eating and gaining weight, Louis grew to a robust 75 pounds after an impressive weight gain of 40 pounds, most of which took place over the past month after Louis mastered foraging for his own food and catching live fish, just as he will need to in the ocean.